dots logo Chapter 3 - Integumentary System

 4. Contusion

-40. What is the name of the condition where hair falls out in circular patches due to an autoimmune disorder?
+41. What is the name of the condition where hair loss occurs in a specific pattern due to genetics?

 2. Alopecia areata